-If you plan to hire an attorney, summer associate or law clerk in the coming year, our Career Services team can assist with your hiring needs.
+If you plan to hire an attorney, summer associate or law clerk in the coming year, our Center for Professional Development & Career Strategies team can assist with your hiring needs.

 On-Campus Interviews and Resume Collect

-This program can help solo practitioners and small firms recruit top talent.
-Georgia State Law’s S.H.A.R.P. program provides employers a fast and free option for securing qualified applicants for law clerk and associate positions.
+This program can help solo practitioners, small firms and corporations recruit top talent.
+Georgia State Law’s S.H.A.R.P. program provides employers a fast and free option for securing qualified applicants for short-term assignments, as well as law clerk and associate positions.

-Through S.H.A.R.P. employers can post positions on our job board and in turn receive books filled with resumes of our top students and recent graduates who want to work in small firms.
-You may also interview those candidates on campus.
+Through S.H.A.R.P. employers can access a pool of pre-qualified candidates for short-term projects (within 24 hours), post positions on our job board, or receive resume books filled with our top-notch students and recent graduates.
+You may also interview these candidates on campus.
 Employers benefit by saving time and money in recruitment, streamlining the process and hiring effective personnel.

 The Georgia State University College of Law prohibits discrimination on the basis of race, color, national origin, religion, sex, sexual orientation, age, disability or veteran status.
 To access the services of our Career Services Office, employers must agree to comply with this nondiscrimination policy.